tomdubnov-bit/Silo/README.md

 3. uring-meeting Deepfake Detection: Reality Defender
 4. Accountability: Audit Trail, Integration with Insurance
 5. Legal Response: Escalation framework to internal/local law enforcement

+Stretch Goals:

+Advanced Defensive Analysis - Multi-Angle Tracking: A key technical innovation is the requirement for delegates to connect with cameras from at least three angles.
+The VICI platform tracks minute movements, shadows, and light consistency across all three video vectors.
+This makes it exponentially more difficult for complex deepfakes to produce line-of-sight consistent synthetic movement, providing a significant hurdle for attackers.